AlexeiShmidman/the-dummy-way/README.md

 For detailed instructions and project-specific information, please refer to the **README.md** file in each individual project directory.

+## License

+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.

 ---

 **Start your AI journey the dummy way – one project at a time!**